Colonoscopy

 - In the morning, you can eat a light, fiber-free meal; do not eat for the rest of the day.

 - You may drink throughout the day.
 Only clear liquids are allowed (e.g., water, tea, juice, broth).
 Drinks with sweeteners and carbonated drinks are also allowed.
-Drink enough (1.5-2 liters of water) to prevent dehydration.
+Do not drink milk, opaque liquids (red or other strongly colored liquids), liquids with pulp, or alcoholic beverages.

 - Prepare the bowel cleansing solution prescribed to you (e.g., Fortrans, Eziclen, Cololyt, Moviprep, Picoprep) according to the manufacturer’s/your healthcare provider’s instructions and based on whether the colonoscopy is scheduled for the morning or afternoon of the following day.

 - Bowel movements typically begin 1–2 hours after drinking the first liter of the solution.
+For better tolerability it can be helpful to drink the solution chilled or to add flavoring, such as lemon juice.

 - Since the bowel cleansing solution significantly increases the volume of your bowel contents and cleanses the bowel, we recommend staying near a restroom.
-For better tolerability it can be helpful to drink the solution chilled or to add flavoring, such as lemon juice.

 On the day of the examination

 On the day of the examination, please do not eat.
 You may drink clear liquids.
 At least 2 hours before the examination, drinking is also not allowed.
-If your healthcare provider instructed you to drink bowel preparation in split dosing, start drinking the second half of bowel preparation solution (having drank the first half the evening before) early in the morning.

 Performing the examination